fynv/ThrustRTC/docs/Demo.md

 ## Histogram

 First, we pretend we have some data to analysis.
-We use *p.random.randn()* to generate some random numbers:
+We use *np.random.randn()* to generate some random numbers:

 ```python
 h_data = np.random.randn(2000).astype(np.float32) * 30.0 +100.0